pmean/build-website/text/06/SpittingMatches.md

 that provides such valuable information that I am willing to overlook the lack of narrative text.
-The title of this web page is quite provocative \"Surviving Statistical Spitting Matches\" and there is a lot of good advice.
+The title of this web page is quite provocative "Surviving Statistical Spitting Matches" and there is a lot of good advice.
 The author (Bert Kritzer) developed this material for a professional development seminar for senior staff of the National Conference of State Legislatures in October 1996.
 He points out that